domfarolino/algorithms/src/datastructures/BST/README.md

 This just returns the value of our internal `_size` variable.
 We maintain this internal variable instead of performing an entire tree walk every time we request the size for performance reasons.
-This lets gives us `O(1)` size calculations as long as we properly maintain this variable upon adding and removing nodes from the tree.
+This gives us `O(1)` size calculations as long as we properly maintain this variable when adding and removing nodes from the tree.

 <a name="empty"></a>
 ### `bool BST<T>::empty();`